JuliaLang/julia/doc/manual/constructors.rst

 shortly, additional constructor methods declared as normal methods like this are called *outer* constructor methods.
-Outer constructor methods can only ever create a new instance by calling another constructor method, such as the automatically provided default one.
+Outer constructor methods can only ever create a new instance by calling another constructor method, such as the automatically provided default ones.

 Inner Constructor Methods
 -------------------------